findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 # Hyperstar-8-v4-Collimation
-_Hyperstar 8 v4 Initial Set Up and Collimation: Getting a Flat Field and Sharp Stars_
+_Acquire Sharp Stars and a Flat Field with Hyperstar 8 v4_

 Many users of Starizona’s Hyperstar system manage to configure their image trains to get wonderful images.
 Others don’t have the same experience.
 This documentation is for the folks in the latter camp, who want to get into the former camp.
+Anyone owning a Hyperstar owes it to themselves to take a few minutes and review the basics and the workflows recommended by its manufacturer, Starizona.
+It looks daunting at first, but read on, and you’ll see how easy it is.

-We’ll try to stay out of the theoretical weeds in this document and stick to the concepts you need to know to enjoy the Hyperstar system.
+We’ll try to stay out of the theoretical weeds in this document and stick to the concepts you need to know _to enjoy the Hyperstar system_.
 Although tolerances within this optical system are measured in microns, proving a recipe for frustration and hair loss, there are elegant methods to set up and collimate the Hyperstar.
-Anyone owning Hyperstar owes it to themselves to take a few minutes and review the basics and the workflows recommended by its manufacturer, Starizona.
-It looks daunting at first, but read on, and you’ll see how easy it is.

-## "We Are Ready If Our Minds Be So"
+## Hyperstar Essentials

 ### Start with a Centered Corrector Plate
 > [!IMPORTANT]